AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 ## Debugging

-One thing you need to know about debugging is Adding #[ink(payable)] to a #[ink(message)] prevents ink_env::debug_println! messages to be logged in console when executing the smart contract call.
-Debug messages are only emitted during a dry run (query), not during the actual transaction (tx)(Source).When you're calling the contract, first query it, then perform your transaction if there are no error messages.
+One thing you need to remember about debugging is that `#[ink(payable)]` added to an `#[ink(message)]` prevents `ink_env::debug_println!` messages to be logged in console when executing the smart contract call.
+Debug messages are only emitted during a dry run (query), not during the actual transaction (tx)(Source).
+When you're calling the contract, first query it, then perform your transaction if there are no error messages.

 e.g.